 Use the Operators pull-down menu to add Boolean operators, proximity operators, and the greater than, less than, or equal to symbols to your search.
 These can also be entered in manually without selecting them from the pull-down menu.
-For additional information on how to use the operators when putting together a search, please see the main Search Tips section of this guide.

 Use the Search fields pull-down menu to add the ABI/INFORM supported fields to the search form.
 These can also be entered in manually without selecting them from the pull-down menu.
 For a list of ABI/INFORM supported fields and a description of each field, please see the Searchable Fields section of this guide.

 2. Limit to: Full text, Peer reviewed, Scholarly journals

 Full text, Peer reviewed, and Scholarly journals are the search limits that are available in the Command Line Search.
 The visibility of these limits is determined by your ProQuest Administrator Module settings.
 Whether or not any of these are checked by default is also determined by your ProQuest Administrator Module settings.

 Checking the Full text limit will restrict your search to only search and retrieve records containing full text from ProQuest.